Heritage Conservation Districts in the Annex

 In 2004 at the behest of the ARA, City Council approved the study of the West Annex -- the area stretching roughly from Bedford Road over to Bathurst and bound by Bloor to the south, Dupont to the north.
 Given its scope, the project was broken into distinct phases with Madison Avenue chosen as the first section to be studied.
 Approved by City Council in 2015, Madison's heritage status finally came into force after an LPAT settlement in 2019.

 A research project to collect data for the rest of the West Annex is now in progress.
 A collaboration between the ARA and the heritage consultants at ASI, the outcome will be a heritage survey of those remaining properties and landscapes in the West Annex district together with the production of an historical context statement.
-Click here to read the completed Madison Avenue Study and approved plan as well as to learn about progress in the current research project.
+Click here to read the completed Madison Avenue Study and approved plan.
+Information on the current West Annex Heritage Project is available here.